 MSCI All-World hits 2-year low

-Yen lower but traders wary of more intervention
+Yen steady but traders wary of more intervention

 Treasuries head for 8th weekly loss

-Rates were hiked in the United States, Britain, Sweden, Switzerland and Norway - among other places - but it was the Federal Reserve's signal that it expects high U.S. rates to last through 2023 that sparked the latest sell-off.
+Interest rates rose sharply this week in the United States, Britain, Sweden, Switzerland and Norway - among other places - but it was Federal Reserve's signal that it expects high U.S. rates to last through 2023 that set off the latest sell-off.

 MSCI's world stocks index fell to its lowest since mid-2020 on Friday, having lost about 12% in the month or so since Fed Chair Jerome Powell made clear that bringing down inflation would hurt.